AH SENG BAK KUT TEH - Bugis

 IMG_3273

-Despite its name, in fact, no tea in the dish itself; the name refers to a strong oolong Chinese tea which is usually served alongside the soup in the belief that it dilutes or dissolves the copious amount of fat consumed in this pork-laden dish.
+Despite its name, there is in fact no tea in the dish itself; the name refers to a strong oolong Chinese tea which is usually served alongside the soup in the belief that it dilutes or dissolves the copious amount of fat consumed in this pork-laden dish.

 And this time, we are going to share our dining experience at Ah Seng Bak Kut Teh which located in Bugis Point Road (opposite Bugis Junction).
 You can get here easily by MRT, drop at Bugis Station with a little walk (7-10 minutes).

-The concept of the interior design was adopted from the traditional Chinese-Malayan style.
-You’ll find any antique decorations items like the traditional wooden window, ancient Chinese eating utensils (metal cup, bottle, bowl, thermos, meal box, etc.), painting, wooden blind, and many more.
+The concept of the interior design was adopted from traditional chinese-malayan style.
+You’ll find any antique decorations items like traditional wooden window, ancient chinese eating utensils (metal cup, bottle, bowl, thermos, meal box, etc.), painting, wooden blind, and many more..

 Signature Pork Ribs Soup